AriaSalvatrice/Aria-CMOS-Synth/3D Prints/README.md

 ![](images/60x40%20upside-down.png)

-Secure boards with M2x12 screws.
+Secure boards with M2x12 screws and nuts.
 Note that two contiguous perfboards will almost touch, pads to their sides might be at risk of shorting if used.